ttafsir/pandas-api-demo/README.md

 Pandas is an awesome data manipulation and analysis library written for Python.
 It is an open source project that provides high-performance, easy-to-use data structures and data analysis tools.

 The goal of the samples in this repository is to demonstrate the use of Pandas' `apply` method to dynamically enrich a Dataframe using data from APIs.
 The reality of manipulating data is that your results will only be as good as your input (**Garbage in, Garbage out**).
-Because APIs allows us to programmatically share and retrieve data between systems, leveraging Pandas get input directly from APIs allow us to gather better quality data at using a more scalable approach.
+Because APIs allows us to programmatically share and retrieve data between systems, leveraging Pandas get input directly from APIs allow us to gather better quality data and to use a more scalable approach.

 ## requirements